swiftype/unicorn-ctl/README.md

 * `upgrade` - zero or minimal downtime restart option for a unicorn application.
 Performs a set of steps to start a new copy of the application, test it and then gracefully shut down the old copy.
   If the graceful restart fails for any reason, the application is forcefully restarted.
+* `reopen-logs` - Makes unicorn reopen its log files.
+This allows logrotate to rotate files atomically and quickly via rename instead of the racy and slow copytruncate method.
+* `status` - Display current application server status.
+If the server is up, the command exits with exit code 0, otherwise the exit code will be 1.

 For more information on unicorn procss management you could check their [official documentation page](http://unicorn.bogomips.org/SIGNALS.html).